Successfully Navigating the Due Diligence Phase

 The term “due diligence” was first coined in the Securities Act of 1933.
 So long as stock brokers exercised "due diligence" in their investigation into the company whose stock they were selling, and disclosed to the investor what they found, they would not be held liable for nondisclosure of information that was not discovered in the process of that investigation.

-As applied to the process of selling or acquiring a business today, due diligence generally refers to the buyer’s process of verifying company information before closing.
-Most transactions include a formal due diligence phase, which starts after the buyer and seller have agreed to the broad terms of the agreement, generally by signing a letter of intent.
-Information reviewed in due diligence can include financial information and bank records, corporate formation and legal documents, employee information, intellectual property, equipment and inventory, real estate and leases, marketing and client records, and much, much more.
+Most transactions include a formal due diligence phase, which starts after the buyer and seller have signed a letter of intent.
+Information reviewed in due diligence can include financial information and bank records, corporate formation and legal documents, employee information, intellectual property, equipment and inventory, real estate and leases, marketing and client records, and more.

 Whether you’re considering buying or selling a business, here are a few tips for handling due diligence: